maddyrandle/VRAD/README.md

 **Technologies Used:**
 *React*, *React Router*, *ES6*, *TDD*, *CSS*, *Fetch API for receiving 3rd party data*

 VRAD is an appication we built during our time at [Turing School of Softwar and Design](http://turing.io).
-Mention how long we had, a brief summary of the project goals, struggles (?), etc.
+This project was a the first paried project of Turings 3 of 4 innings.
+This project gives an opporunity for Turing students to effectively and efficiecnlty build a dry React application using test driven development.
+Students are encoureaged to use diffrent types of React routers to access and pass down API informaiton into their components through props.

 ## Setup
 1. clone down this repo to desired location